-The Arduino ESPLORA Joystick Photosensitive Sensor Board is a microcontroller board derive from the Arduino Leonardo.
-The Arduino ESPLORA Joystick Photosensitive Sensor Board differs from all preceding Arduino boards in that it provides a number of built-in; ready-to-use set of onboard sensors for interaction.
+The ESPLORA Joystick Photosensitive Sensor Board is a microcontroller board compatible with Arduino & derived from the Arduino Leonardo.
+The ESPLORA Joystick Photosensitive Sensor Board differs from all preceding Arduino boards in that it provides a number of built-in; ready-to-use set of onboard sensors for interaction.

 It’s designed for people who want to get up and running with Arduino without having to learn about the electronics first.
 For a step-by-step introduction to the Esplora; check out the Getting Started with Esplora guide.

 The ESPLORA Joystick Photosensitive Sensor Board has onboard sound and light outputs, and several input sensors; including a joystick, a slider, a temperature sensor, an accelerometer, a microphone, and a light sensor.
 It also has the potential to expand its capabilities with two Tinker-kit input and output connectors, and a socket for a color TFT LCD screen.

 Like the Leonardo board, the ESPLORA Joystick Photosensitive Sensor Board uses an Atmega32U4 AVR microcontroller with 16 MHz crystal oscillator.
 And a micro USB connection capable of acting as a USB client device like a mouse or a keyboard.
 In the upper left corner of the board, there is a reset push button, that you can use to restart the board.

 ON [green] indicates whether the board is receiving power supply